prudhvi1709/decisiontreegen/README.md

 # Decision Tree Builder 🌳

-A modern, interactive web application for building and visualizing decision trees from your data.
-Built with Python, JavaScript, and powered by machine learning.
+An interactive web application for building and visualizing decision trees from your data.
+Built with JavaScript and Python (via Pyodide), this tool helps you analyze datasets and create decision trees with an intuitive interface.

 ## 🌟 Features

 - **Interactive Data Upload**: Support for CSV and XLSX file formats
 - **Sample Datasets**: Pre-configured datasets for quick experimentation
-- **Real-time Analysis**: Powered by OpenAI's GPT models for intelligent data analysis
+- **Modern UI**: Clean, responsive Bootstrap 5 interface with intuitive step-by-step workflow
-- **Interactive Visualization**: Collapsible tree visualization for easy exploration
+- **Interactive Visualization**: Easy-to-read decision tree output
-- **Performance Metrics**: Comprehensive model evaluation metrics
+- **Performance Metrics**: View model evaluation metrics including accuracy, precision, and more
-- **Revision System**: Ability to refine and improve the analysis
+- **Revision System**: Ability to refine and improve your analysis
 - **Python Integration**: Seamless Python execution in the browser using Pyodide
+- **LLM Integration**: Powered by LLM Foundry for intelligent data analysis

 ## 🚀 Getting Started